softinio/scaladex.nvim/README.md

 1. Open search (if above mapping set that would be your `<leader>` key and `si`)
 2. Enter package you are searching for and press enter, e.g. `cats`
+3. Select artifact
-3. From the results panel select the one you are interested in, then:
+4. From the results panel select the one you are interested in, then:

 | Keyboard | What it does |
 | -------- | ------------ |